雜憶拾零

 Figure 16 - Baboons near the Spanish Bridge

-Our group was split up into ones and twos while walking back to the bus.
-Several children continued to cling to each group.
-I was one of the last to return to the bus; Kevin was the only one still missing.
-As we sat in the bus and waited, we saw Kevin ran toward the bus, puffing.
-His face was a bit blue, and he was not his usual person.
+Then we walked back slowly, stretched out in ones and twos to the bus.
+By the time I entered the bus, Ken was the only one still missing which was strange.
+I thought he was right behind me.
+As we sat in the bus and waited, we saw Ken running toward the bus, puffing.
+His face was a bit blue, and he was not his usual self.
 We all wondered what happened.
-Kevin, after catching his breath, told of his life’s experiences.
-As he was the last one to head back to the bus, the shepherds by the roadside pointed the rifles to him and demanded money.
-Kevin did not have any.
+Ken, after catching his breath, told of his life-threatening experience.
+As he was the last one to head back to the bus, the shepherds by the roadside pointed rifles at him and demanded money.
+Ken did not have any.
 He pulled both of his slack pockets inside out to show that they were empty.
-The shepherds then pointed to the watch on his wrist, a Timex with a broken crystal.
-For some reason, Kevin did not want to part with his precious Timex.
-Since I was the one waking just ahead of him, he yelled out “Ta-Lun!!, Ta-Lun ….”.
+The shepherds then pointed to the watch on his wrist, a Timex with a cracked crystal.
+Out of instinct without thinking, Ken did not want to part with his precious Timex.
+He yelled out “Ta-Lun!!, Ta-Lun ….”.
 The shepherds were stunted for a moment and did not know what to do.
-Seeing the unexpected reaction, Kevin continued to yell out all the Spanish word he can remember and started to run toward the bus.
-He survived, with his broken Timex and a blue face.
-I was thinking, what would I tell Jane, Kevin’s wife, if Kevin was killed and buried by the Blue Nile for protecting his broken Timex watch.
+Seeing the unexpected reaction, Ken continued to yell out all the Spanish word he could remember and started to run toward the bus.
+He survived with his cracked Timex.
+What a sensational and horrifying experience!

 8.2 The marketplace

-Villages in Ethiopia hold market days once a week.
-People bring their farms or other products to the marketplace to trade for money or barter for other merchandise.
+Villages in Ethiopia held market days once a week.
+People brought their farms or other products to the marketplace to trade for money or barter for other merchandise.
 We happened to be driving by such a major event.
 The VW bus was parked by the roadside, and we started to venture into the marketplace, each with a beer in hand.
 Within seconds, the entire marketplace came to a stop.
 Everyone stopped what he or she was doing and started to converge toward the bus, where all of us were.
-Maybe it was just curiosity, but having hundreds of pairs of eyes focused on you and hundreds of people converging towards you is not a comfortable feeling.
-You could be welcomed into a palace or captured and placed on an alter.
+Maybe it was just curiosity, but having hundreds of eyes focused on you and hundreds of people converging towards you was not a comfortable feeling.
+You could be welcomed into a palace or captured and placed on an altar.

 We all returned to the bus quickly and closed the door.
-Nobody wanted to find out what the real intention was.
+Nobody wanted to find out what their real intentions were.
 The bus moved on.

 一張含有 服裝, 人員, 市集, 市場 的圖片